taligentx/dscKeybusInterface/README.md

   * Panel trouble
   * Keybus connected

-* Homebridge-MQTT: Integrates with Apple HomeKit, including the iOS Home app and Siri.
+* **Homebridge-MQTT**: Integrates with Apple HomeKit, including the iOS Home app and Siri.
 This uses MQTT to interface with [Homebridge](https://github.com/nfarina/homebridge) and [homebridge-mqttthing](https://github.com/arachnetech/homebridge-mqttthing) and demonstrates using the armed and alarm states for the HomeKit securitySystem object, zone states for the contactSensor objects, and fire alarm states for the smokeSensor object.

-* HomeAssistant-MQTT: Integrates with [Home Assistant](https://www.home-assistant.io) via MQTT.
+* **HomeAssistant-MQTT**: Integrates with [Home Assistant](https://www.home-assistant.io) via MQTT.
 This uses the armed and alarm states for the HomeAssistant [Alarm Control Panel](https://www.home-assistant.io/components/alarm_control_panel.mqtt) component, as well as zone, fire alarm, and trouble states for the [Binary Sensor](https://www.home-assistant.io/components/binary_sensor.mqtt) component.

-* Homey: Integrates with [Athom Homey](https://www.athom.com/en/) and the [Homeyduino](https://github.com/athombv/homey-arduino-library/) library, including armed, alarm, fire, and zone states.
+* **Homey**: Integrates with [Athom Homey](https://www.athom.com/en/) and the [Homeyduino](https://github.com/athombv/homey-arduino-library/) library, including armed, alarm, and fire states (currently limited to one partition), and zone states.
+Thanks to [MagnusPer](https://github.com/MagnusPer) for contributing this example!

-* Pushbullet (esp8266-only):  Demonstrates how to send a push notification when the status has changed.
+* **Pushbullet** (esp8266-only):  Demonstrates how to send a push notification when the status has changed.
 This example sends notifications via [Pushbullet](https://www.pushbullet.com) and requires the esp8266 for SSL support.

+* **Twilio** (esp8266-only): Demonstrates how to send a push notification when the status has changed.
+This example sends notifications via [Twilio](https://www.twilio.com) and requires the esp8266 for SSL support - thanks to [ColingNG](https://github.com/ColinNg) for contributing this example!

-* Email (esp8266-only): Demonstrates how to send an email when the status has changed.
+* **Email** (esp8266-only): Demonstrates how to send an email when the status has changed.
 Email is sent using SMTPS (port 465) with SSL for encryption - this is necessary on the ESP8266 until STARTTLS can be supported.
 For example, this will work with Gmail after changing the account settings to [allow less secure apps](https://support.google.com/accounts/answer/6010255).

-* VirtualKeypad-Blynk (esp8266-only): Provides a virtual keypad interface for the free [Blynk](https://www.blynk.cc) app on iOS and Android.
+* **VirtualKeypad-Blynk** (esp8266-only): Provides a virtual keypad interface for the free [Blynk](https://www.blynk.cc) app on iOS and Android.
 Scan one of the following QR codes from within the Blynk app for an example keypad layout:
   - [Virtual keypad with 16 zones](https://user-images.githubusercontent.com/12835671/42364287-41ca6662-80c0-11e8-85e7-d579b542568d.png)
   - [Virtual keypad with 32 zones](https://user-images.githubusercontent.com/12835671/42364293-4512b720-80c0-11e8-87bd-153c4e857b4e.png)

   Note: Installing [Blynk as a local server](https://github.com/blynkkk/blynk-server) is recommended to keep control of the security system internal to your network.
 This also lets you use as many widgets as needed for free - local servers can setup users with any amount of Blynk Energy.
 Using the default Blynk cloud service with the above example layouts requires more of Blynk's Energy units than available on the free usage tier.

+* **VirtualKeypad-Web** (esp8266-only): Provides a virtual keypad web interface, using the esp8266 itself as a standalone web server.
+This example uses the [ESP Async Web Server](https://github.com/me-no-dev/ESPAsyncWebServer) and Websockets - thanks to [Elektrik1](https://github.com/Elektrik1) for contributing this example!

-* KeybusReader: Decodes and prints data from the Keybus to a serial interface, including reading from serial for the virtual keypad.
+* **KeybusReader**: Decodes and prints data from the Keybus to a serial interface, including reading from serial for the virtual keypad.
+This can be used to help decode the Keybus protocol and is also handy as a troubleshooting tool to verify that data is displayed without errors.

-  This is primarily to help decode the Keybus protocol - at this point, I've decoded a substantial portion of the commands seen in the [DSC IT-100 Developers Guide](http://cms.dsc.com/download.php?t=1&id=16238) (which also means that a very basic IT-100 emulator is possible).
-The notable exceptions are the thermostat and wireless commands as I do not have these modules.

-  See `src/dscKeybusPrintData.cpp` for all currently known Keybus protocol commands and messages.
+  See [`src/dscKeybusPrintData.cpp`](https://github.com/taligentx/dscKeybusInterface/blob/master/src/dscKeybusPrintData.cpp) for all currently known Keybus protocol commands and messages.
 Issues and pull requests with additions/corrections are welcome!

 ## Wiring